Have you ever seen

 <welcome-file-list> tag in your

 web.xml file and wondering what it is?
-In this post we will discuss what is this tag and why we use it.
+In this text, I will explain what is this tag and why we use it.

 The tag <welcome-file-list> is used for specifying the files that needs to be invoked by server by default, if you do not specify a file name while loading the project on browser.